Usio, Inc. (USIO): History, Ownership, Mission, How It Works & Makes Money

 Usio, Inc.'s Current Status

-As of late 2024, Usio, Inc. is listed on the Nasdaq Capital Market under the ticker symbol USIO.
-Being public subjects it to regulatory oversight by the Securities and Exchange Commission (SEC) and necessitates regular financial disclosures.
+Usio, Inc. is a Public company, trading on the Nasdaq Capital Market under the ticker symbol USIO.
+This public status subjects the company to rigorous regulatory oversight by the Securities and Exchange Commission (SEC) and demands regular financial disclosures, providing transparency for investors.
+As of November 10, 2025, the company's market capitalization stood at approximately $38.4 million.

 Usio, Inc.'s Ownership Breakdown

-Institutional Investors ~42% Includes mutual funds, pension funds, and other large financial entities.
+Institutional Investors 26.67% Includes mutual funds and other large financial entities like The Vanguard Group and BlackRock, Inc.

-Insiders (Management & Directors) ~11% Reflects stakes held by the company's leadership and board members.
+Company Insiders 20.01% Reflects stakes held by the company's executive leadership and board members, signaling high management alignment.

 Usio, Inc.'s Leadership